 What are the Benefits of Thermal Windows?

-Should Gas Be Added?
+Should Gas Fill Be Added?

-There are special thermal coatings known as low-e or low emissivity coatings on the market today.
-They’re designed to effectively reflect heat energy either back into the home or away from the home.
-According to Efficient Windows Collaborative a clear sheet of glass only reflects about 16% of heat energy.
-Windows with a low-e coating can reflect up to 96% of heat energy.
-While most of the coatings are less effective than that in practice since they aren’t as dense, they can still make a significant difference compared to standard clear glass.
+Special thermal coatings—known as low-e or low emissivity coatings—are designed to reflect heat energy either back into the home or away from the home.
+A clear sheet of glass only reflects about 16% of heat energy, but windows with a low-e coating can reflect up to 96% of heat energy.
+While most of the coatings are less effective than that in practice since they are not as dense, they can still make a significant difference compared to standard clear glass.
 In colder climates, heat penetrates the thermal windows, and in warmer climates, that heat is reflected.

 Beware of Highly Tinted Windows